If you're struggling to pay your energy bills, government schemes and switching supplier could help you make a saving.

-Warm Home Discount Scheme
+Warm Home Discount

-You might qualify for a £140 discount on your electricity bill if you have a low income or you receive the guarantee element of pension credit.
+You might qualify for a £140 discount on your electricity bill in winter if you either:

 Cold weather payments